The power of a creature to turn into smoke. This is a form of Voluntary Shapeshifting

 - Son of Dracula has vampires that can travel by turning themselves into a mist.

 - Dracula: Dead and Loving It, being surprisingly well-researched for a parody movie, includes Dracula turning into fog.

 - The Harry Potter films gave Voldemort and the Death Eaters this power instead of Apparition (teleportation), presumably for Rule of Cool purposes.

-- The X-Men films portray Nightcrawler's teleportation in this way.
+- X2: X-Men United portrays Nightcrawler's teleportation in this way.
 Rather than vanishing in a puff of smoke like in the comics, he seems to dissolve into particles, then the particles rush to another location almost immediately and reconstruct into Nightcrawler.

 - Bram Stoker's Dracula is certainly the most well-known example of a vampire with the power to turn into mist.